btskinner/rworkshop/_modules/wrangle_one.md

 directory isn’t correct.
 If you aren’t in the right directory, this means that R can’t find your data because even though it has directions on where to find it—in the path given to the `read.table()` function—it’s starting in the wrong spot.
-The directions are worthless!
+The directions are worthless\!

 If you know where your `scripts` directory/folder is, you can use the `setwd()` function to change your working directory to the right one.